 My colleague Anna Baczek, Account Manager at Pod Group, uses a Raspberry Pi to program our SIM printing machine (known affectionately as ‘Frank’).

-In order to provide our customers with more complete coverage, better connectivity, and competitive prices, Pod M2M offers Multi-IMSI SIMs.
+In order to provide our customers with more complete coverage, better connectivity, and competitive prices, Pod Group offers Multi-IMSI SIMs.
 If there is an issue on any of the networks our award-winning Multi-IMSI applet reroutes data onto a different network infrastructure.
 This keeps our customers’ IoT devices from going offline.

 By using the Raspberry Pi to provision our SIMs we can add a personalized combination of over 600 networks and 185 countries to a single SIM card, enabling unrestricted roaming.